William Cain (sea captain): Career

-Cain widened his seafaring experience by joining the Merchant Navy, being based in Liverpool where he rose to the rank of boatswain.
+Cain widened his seafaring experience by joining the Merchant navy, being based in Liverpool where he rose to the rank of boatswain.
 Following his time sailing internationally Cain joined the Isle of Man Steam Packet Company as an ordinary seaman in 1883, serving on the Fenella until he was appointed Second Officer on the Snaefell in 1889.
-Cain was promoted to First Officer in 1893, and sailed as First Officer on most of the Company's vessels until 1905.
+Cain was promoted to First Officer in 1893, and sailed as First Officer on most of the company's vessels until 1905.

-Having taken his Liverpool Pilot's certificate in 1903 Cain was promoted to Captain, his first command being that of the Ellan Vannin which he assumed on 19 June 1905.
+Having taken his Liverpool Pilot's certificate in 1903 Cain was promoted to captain, his first command being that of Ellan Vannin which he assumed on 19 June 1905.

 Capt.
-Cain stayed with the Ellan Vannin until the beginning of December 1909, transferring command to Captain James Teare on 2 December, the day before the Ellan Vannin was lost in Liverpool Bay, going down with the loss of all on board.
+Cain stayed with Ellan Vannin until the beginning of December 1909, transferring command to Captain James Teare on 2 December, the day before Ellan Vannin was lost in Liverpool Bay, going down with the loss of all on board.

-In the following years Cain commanded all the Isle of Man Steam Packet Company's ships, and in 1918 he was promoted to Commodore flying his pennant in the King Orry before transferring to the Ben-my-Chree following her introduction into service in 1927; remaining in command of her until his death.
+In the following years Cain commanded all the Isle of Man Steam Packet Company's ships, and in 1918 he was promoted to commodore flying his pennant in the King Orry before transferring to the Ben-my-Chree following her introduction into service in 1927; remaining in command of her until his death.

 On one occasion it is recalled that he had trouble raising the Ben-my-Chree's anchor, so he subsequently took the ship down the Mersey stern first, despite the heavy shipping traffic on the river, bringing her alongside the Pier Head.
 It was said of him that his knowledge of the intricacies of the River Mersey was without equal.